What is the Truth in Lending Act (TILA)?

 The intended effect was to create increased transparency in lending, protect consumers from misleading or inaccurate information and help borrowers make better decisions as they shop around for the best home loan or credit card.
 For example, the concept of APR is paramount to the kind of truth in lending disclosures that TILA helped initiate to create a more informed nation of borrowers.

-TILA components: Disclosures
+TILA components: disclosures

-Beginning with disclosures, let’s walk through some of the core components of TILA and see how they can benefit you as you explore the homebuying or refinance process.
+Truth in lending disclosures are elements of a mortgage agreement a lender is required to provide to a borrower.
+Let’s walk through some of the core components of TILA and see how they can benefit you as you explore the homebuying or refinance process.

 The Annual Percentage Rate, or APR, is a term most borrowers are familiar with and it’s a key disclosure within the TILA framework.
 It appears on credit card agreements and monthly statements and it’s prominently featured during the mortgage process.
 There was a time, however, when APR was not regularly calculated by lenders, leading to frequent bouts of confusion and unwelcome surprises when final contracts were presented.